David Byrne: Work in theatre, film, and television: 1981–present

 In 2008, Byrne released Big Love: Hymnal – his soundtrack to season two of Big Love, which aired in 2007.
 These two albums constituted the first releases on his independent record label Todo Mundo.
 Byrne and Brian Eno provided the soundtrack for the film Wall Street: Money Never Sleeps (2010).
 In 2015, he organized Contemporary Color, two arena concerts in Brooklyn and Toronto, for which he brought in ten musical acts who teamed up with ten color guard groups.
 The concerts were made into a 2016 documentary film, directed by the Ross brothers, and produced by Byrne.

-He collaborated with businesswoman Mala Gaonkar in 2016 to co-create NEUROSOCIETY, a guided immersive theater performance.
+He collaborated with businesswoman Mala Gaonkar in 2016 to co-create Neurosociety, a guided immersive theater performance.

 In October 2019, his American Utopia opened at the Hudson Theatre on Broadway.
 Byrne appeared in comedian John Mulaney's children's musical comedy special John Mulaney & the Sack Lunch Bunch (2019), where he performed the song "Pay Attention!"
 His song "Tiny Apocalypse" was also featured as the special's end credits song.

-On February 29, 2020, after a 30-year absence, Byrne performed as the musical guest on Saturday Night Live with John Mulaney as host.
+On February 29, 2020, after a 30-year absence, Byrne performed as the musical guest on Saturday Night Live (SNL) with John Mulaney as host.
 Byrne performed "Once in a Lifetime" and "Toe Jam" with the cast of the Broadway show American Utopia and appears in the "Airport Sushi" sketch singing a parody of "Road to Nowhere".
 This was Byrne's third appearance on Saturday Night Live.
 He previously served as the musical guest as part of Talking Heads in 1979, and as a solo musical guest in 1989.
 In 2022, Byrne again collaborated with Mala Gaonkar on another immersive theater production based on his life, "Theater of the Mind" transforming a 15,000 square-foot warehouse in Denver, Colorado.

+Byrne appeared on the final week of The Late Show with Stephen Colbert in May 2026 to perform "Burning Down the House" with the Why is the Sky? band and host Stephen Colbert.